 Bisphosphonates are drugs that work by slowing down bone cells called osteoclasts.
 These cells normally break down the hard mineral structure of bones to help keep them healthy.
-Osteoclasts often become overactive when prostate cancer spreads to the bones, which can cause problems.
+When prostate cancer spreads to the bones, osteoclasts can become overactive, which can cause problems.
 Bisphosphonates can be used:

-Zoledronic acid (Zometa) is a commonly used bisphosphonate for prostate cancer.
-This drug is given as an intravenous (IV) injection, usually either once every 3 or 4 weeks, or once every 12 weeks.
+Zoledronic acid (Zometa, other names) is a commonly used bisphosphonate for prostate cancer.
+This drug is given as an intravenous (IV) injection, usually once every 3 or 4 weeks.
 Men given this drug are advised to take a supplement containing calcium and vitamin D to prevent problems with low calcium levels.

 Sometimes other bisphosphonates are used to treat prostate cancer that has spread to bone.